syncfusion-content/install-docs/Common/Essential-Studio/Utilities.md

 To configure the Syncfusion toolbox in the WPF or WinForms .NET Core application, the Syncfusion NuGet packages should be installed in the .NET Core application.
 After installing the Syncfusion NuGet packages in .NET Core application, the corresponding NuGet packages Syncfusion components will be configured in Visual Studio toolbox.

-Please refer the below link to know more about how use the Syncfusion components through Syncfusion NuGet packages in .NET Core application.
+Please refer the following link, to learn more about how to use the Syncfusion components using the Syncfusion NuGet packages in .NET Core application.

 https://help.syncfusion.com/wpf/visual-studio-integration/nuget-packages#using-components-from-nuget